 - a.
-Conformance with the Comprehensive Plan and, where applicable, the Village Master Plan - b.
+Conformance with the Comprehensive Plan and, where applicable, the Village Master Plan. - b.
 Conformance with the provisions of all applicable rules and regulations of county, state, and federal agencies. - c.
 Convenience and safety of both vehicular and pedestrian movement within the site and in relationship to adjoining ways and properties. - d.
 Provisions for the off-street loading and unloading of vehicles incidental to the normal operation of the establishment, adequate lighting, and internal traffic control. - e.
 Reasonable demands placed on public services and infrastructure. - f.
 Adequacy of methods for sewage and refuse disposal, and the protection from pollution of both surface waters and groundwater.
 This includes minimizing soil erosion both during and after construction. - g.
 Protection of abutting properties and County amenities from any undue disturbance caused by excessive or unreasonable noise, smoke, vapors, fumes, dust, odors, glare, stormwater runoff, etc. - h.
 Minimizing the area over which existing vegetation is to be removed.
 Where tree removal is required, special attention shall be given to planting of replacement trees. - i.
 The applicant's efforts to integrate the proposed development into the existing landscape through design features such as vegetative buffers, roadside plantings, and the retention of open space and agricultural land. - j.
-The building setbacks, area, and location of parking, architectural compatibility, signage, and landscaping of the development, and how - B. Staff and TAC Comments: - The proposal is consistent with the Comprehensive Plan. - Areas of vehicular flow are clearly identified, and sufficient parking is provided. - The proposed use places reasonable demands on public services and infrastructure.
+The building setbacks, area, and location of parking, architectural compatibility, signage, and landscaping of the development, and how these features harmonize with the surrounding townscape and the natural landscape.